 - Patients can usually wear their own clothes (unless medically inappropriate)

-- If approved by physician, patient can leave the facility for short periods of time
+- If approved by the physician, the patient can leave the facility for short periods of time

 - Activities Director will meet with patient and family to identify interests and help provide diversional activities

-- Doctor visits are less frequent unless requested by nurse or care plan
+- Doctor visits are less frequent unless requested by a nurse or care plan